achannarasappa/distillery/README.md

 (*string*, *optional*) - The parameter type.
 This indicates in which part of the request the parameter will be used.
 Possible types include:
 * `query` - Parameters to be interpolated with url tokens. `name` property refers to the name that can be used to set the parameter in the `Distillery(still).distill()` method.
 * `header` - Parameters to be sent as headers.
 See [Request documentation](https://github.com/request/request#custom-http-headers) of headers for more information.
 Object key refers to the name that can be used to set the parameter in the `Distillery(still).distill()` method.
-* `payload` - Send request data as `application/x-www-form-urlencoded`.
+* `form` - Send request data as `application/x-www-form-urlencoded`.
 See [Request documentation](https://github.com/request/request#forms) on forms for more information.
 Object key refers to the name that can be used to set the parameter in the `Distillery(still).distill()` method.

 ##### `exchange.request.parameters[<index>].alias`
 (*string*, *optional*) - An alias for the parameter.
 For example, the header `Content-Type` can be aliased to `content_type` to make it easier to refer to when using the `Distillery(still).distill()` method.